precice/preeco-orga/guidelines/guidelines-adapters.md

   - [ ] restrictions on solver features
     - e.g., cannot be run in parallel or cannot use adaptive time stepping or cannot use higher-order elements
   - [ ] how to cite
-- [ ] The adapter has a clear license
+- [ ] The adapter has a clear license (open is optional, but strongly encouraged).
-- [ ] The adapter uses a version control system (open is optional).
+- [ ] The adapter uses a version control system (public is optional, but strongly encouraged).
 - [ ] The adapter uses a versioning scheme, such as [semantic versioning](https://semver.org/) (or other clearly defined scheme).
 - [ ] The adapter has comments and error messages for at least its main building blocks and entry points.
 These comments are in English.